 Are there career services for students and graduates that can help you take off and find job opportunities?

 Absolutely.
 Across the module, we have various career and professional development activities woven into the program.
 We actually have a dedicated career coach for the MSBA students.
-The focus of our career team is to provide professional development, leadership skills, exposure to various roles that the students may come across when graduating, and a plethora of other activities to prepare the students for their roles of choice when they graduate, coaching and working with them one-on-one.
+The focus of our career team is to provide one-on-one coaching professional development, leadership skills, exposure to various roles that the students may come across when graduating, and a plethora of other activities to prepare the students for their roles of choice when they graduate.

 If someone’s curious or unsure about this kind of program, what kind of advice would you have for them concerning their next steps?

 Data is a language that successful leaders speak today and will speak in the future.
 We have launched the Master of Science in Business Analytics program with a futuristic vision, and we have carefully integrated the concepts, tools, and applications in business within the curriculum.
 There are hundreds of programs across the nation that are providing some kind of analytics content.
 So, I would ask the students to look through the curriculum.
 Who are the faculty teaching in the program?
 What kind of career assistance are they providing?
 Do your research.
 Think about your goals when selecting the appropriate program for yourself.